 NOTE 1 If a parameter is encrypted, it is included in the cpHash/rpHash after encryption.
+Because audit also uses cpHash and rpHash, audit of an encrypted session, although valid, is unlikely to be useful at the application level.

-A response may have parameters only if the responseCode is TPM\RC\SUCCESS.
+A response may have parameters only if the responseCode is TPM RC SUCCESS.